|Access to Medications|

 Based on research, the most common reasons for individuals affected by mental illness to be unemployed or underemployed include:

 Vocational Rehabilitation (VR) is a government program available in each state to provide career counseling and job search assistance for people with disabilities, including mental illness.
 Funded through grants from the U.S. Department of Education, VR services are time limited, but may be combined with other supports help you identify your career goals, gain skills, get a job and succeed in the workplace.
 VR program structures vary from state to state.
 To learn more about your specific state program, you will want to visit your state’s VR agency.
 The U.S. Department of Education has created a webpage with links to all of the VR programs in the United States.
 Click here to locate your state VR program.

-Individual Placement and Support (IPS) Supported Employment programs are designed to help you find a job that matches your interests and talents.
+Individual Placement and Support (IPS) Supported Employment programs are evidence-based programs designed to help you find a job that matches your interests and talents.
 If you qualify for IPS services, an employment specialist will work with you and your mental health team to help you identify and work toward specific, job-related goals.
 Once you find a job, your team will continue to provide you with the support you need to succeed in the workplace.
 There are no time limits on IPS supported employment services.
 You can receive these services as long as necessary.
 Click here to learn more.

 Clubhouses are community-based centers open to individuals with mental illness.
 Clubhouse members have the opportunity to gain skills, locate a job, find housing, and pursue continuing education.
 Members work side-by-side with staff to make sure the program operates smoothly.
 Members also have the opportunity to take part in social events, classes and weekend activities.
 There are no time limits on Clubhouse services.
 Click here to learn more.

 Small Business Ownership.
 Starting a business can provide flexibility and meaningful work.
 Although careful thought and planning are required, resources are available to help.
 Click here to learn more.